Jyrsinho/memorygame/readme.md

 no idea why I ever thought that it would have been a good idea...and also why it took me this long to let go of such a silly idea....live and learn.

+Did some dabbling with CSS but it feels to me like I have really no idea what I am trying to do there...Maybe I should draw some sort of box model and try to replicate that using CSS instead of just punching buttons blindly.

 ## 23.1.2025